lucky-yoolk/icons-flat-osx/README.md

 I've included a basic template for both Apps and Folders.

 ### App Creators
-Please don't ask to use one of my icons for your app, rather ask for a custom one (for free) ;)
+Please don't ask to use one of my icons for your app, rather ask for a custom one ;)

 ### Text Corrections
 I'm not that fluent in English ^^